 During 2018, we hired a full-time Corporate Controller and a full-time Associate Director of SEC Reporting, both Certified Public Accountants with active licenses.
 Since then, we have implemented procedures in our finance department including formal approval procedures for all journal entries and account reconciliations, and increased management oversight of financial reporting.
 This was done to address a material weakness relating to our lack of sufficient qualified resources and adequate processes to appropriately segregate duties and perform effective and timely review of account reconciliations and nonroutine transactions that was originally identified in the audit of our financial statements for the year ended December 31, 2015 and was previously reported in Item 9A in our Annual Report on Form 10-K for the year ended December 31, 2018.
-While we believe these procedures will be effective in remediating the material weakness, they were not yet fully operational as of June 30, 2019.
+While we believe these procedures are effective, they have not yet been operating for a sufficient period to enable us to conclude that the material weakness has been remediated.

-Other than the implementation of these new procedures, there was no material change in our internal control over financial reporting that occurred during the quarter ended June 30, 2019, that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+There was no material change in our internal control over financial reporting that occurred during the quarter ended September 30, 2019, that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.